natario1/whatsapp-database-merger/readme.md

 ### It doesn't work for me!

 I'm sorry.
-This happened to work for me in March 2022, but I am unlikely to spend time on this utility in the future, especially since the database schema can change over time.
+This happened to work for me in March 2022, but I am unlikely to spend too much time on this utility in the future, especially since the database schema can change very quickly.
 However, I am happy to review and accept pull requests.
 The source code should be very easy to understand.